 Electrical appliances like microwaves and cordless phones can disrupt Wi-Fi signals, so it’s best to keep your router away from them if you can.
 Staying close to your router when you’re using Wi-Fi will also help.

 Depending on your technical ability, you may want to try changing your wireless channel.
 All wireless routers broadcast Wi-Fi signals on a channel.
-If any of these channels get too busy – i.e. if your neighbour’s router is broadcasting on the same channel as yours – it can slow your internet down
+If any of these channels get too busy – i.e. if your neighbour’s router is broadcasting on the same channel as yours – it can slow your internet down.
+If you want to give it a go, check out out article, Change your wireless channel.

 We send software updates to your router throughout the day and night, so we recommend that you leave it switched on.
 Restarting your router as a one-off can help with some connection issues; however, you shouldn’t restart your router more than twice within 24 hours.